-An EAP is a program sponsored by employers that avails employees access to counseling services and other resources.
-Many EAPs also often address challenges in an employee’s life that contribute to stress and anxiety, such as child care services, financial assistance, legal counsel, and more.
-These include phone- and video-based counseling, live web chat, and face-to-face sessions typically at no or reduced cost to employees.
+An employee assistance program (EAP) gives employees access to counseling services and other resources.
+Many EAPs address challenges in an employee’s life that contribute to stress and anxiety, such as child care services, financial assistance and legal counsel.
+Assistance can include phone- and video-based counseling, live web chat, and face-to-face sessions, typically at no or reduced cost to employees.

-Employers who are operating during the pandemic should consider implementing an EAP or enhancing existing packages.
-Consulting with employees about the resources that would be most effective to them during this time could help employers craft a more effective EAP that addresses the real challenges employees face both inside and outside of the workplace.
+Consider implementing an EAP or enhancing existing packages.
+Ask for employee feedback about what resources would help them most, and craft an EAP that addresses genuine challenges employees face inside and outside the workplace.

 Consider changing your scheduling and time-off policies to accommodate employees’ mental health needs.
 Some employees may benefit from working at least part time from home or the ability to take a “mental health day” with a day’s notice.

 The COVID-19 pandemic led millions of Americans to reevaluate their work environment, resulting in “The Big Quit” and subsequent labor shortages.

 According to Lyra’s 2023 State of Workplace Mental Health report, 25 percent of employees are actively considering changing jobs in the next year.
 Reasons included the following: